Regd.No.: 126198/071/072

 Day 21 : Trek to Phole 3,100 m – 06 hrs.

-After the most memorable and fabulous time at Pang Pema and Kanchenjunga North Base Camp, morning walk leads to a long descend with few short climbs and the retracing the journey back by the same route to camp at Ghunsa, after crossing Ghunsa Khola the walk is pleasant through the pine forest to a very interesting Sherpa village of Phole.
+After the most memorable and fabulous time at Pang Pema and Kanchenjunga North Base Camp, the morning walk leads to a long descent with a few short climbs and then retracing the journey back by the same route to camp at Ghunsa, after crossing Ghunsa Khola the walk is pleasant through the pine forest to a very interesting Sherpa village of Phole.

 Food